devmodo/docs/refguide7/oql-from-clause.md

 **FULL OUTER JOIN**
 See [this page](oql-full-outer-join).

-**ON <constraint>**
+**ON**
-Constraints the specified entity in the JOIN part of the FROM clause.
+Constrains the specified entity in the JOIN part of the FROM clause.
 The constraint syntax is similar as those of the WHERE clause.
 Only the entities and from-aliases from the current JOIN element and each previous one can be used in the constraint.